pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

     kP, SE --> P + E
 end
 ```
-For other examples on how declare a reaction network please consult:[Catalyst.jl documentation](https://docs.sciml.ai/Catalyst/stable/).
+For other examples on how to declare a reaction network, please consult:[Catalyst.jl documentation](https://docs.sciml.ai/Catalyst/stable/).